john29917958/design-patterns-in-typescript/abstractFactory/README.md

 Abstract Factory
 ===
+Catalog: Creational design pattern

 Scenario: To create various families of related objects.

-Potential change: Extension of the families.
+The families may be extended in the future.

 Examples: UI components in different operation systems.